openstack-archive/fuel-docs/pages/release-notes/v6-1/1040-hardware.rst

   sector size for operation is 512-bytes.
   See `LP1318614`_.

 * Adaptec 6805E RAID controller does not work in bootstrap.
-The workaround is to update the driver in bootstrap and rebuild bootstrap.
   See `LP1438676`_.

 * HP BL120/320 RAID controller line is not supported.